-More on The Fire of Genius.
+More on this topic in Lincoln: The Fire of Genius.

 The book is available for pre-order on the Rowman & Littlefield website (Lyons Press is a trade imprint of Rowman).
 You can also pre-order it on Amazon and Barnes and Noble (click on the respective links to pre-order).
 Release date is scheduled for September 1, 2022.